All ambulance related applications must be accepted by at least one NHS Ambulance Trust or the Driver Training and Advisory Group (DTAG).

 For clarification an NHS ambulance service” means—

-If your Driver's Licence has six points or more, we will not be able to add you to the Blue Light Register or reflect you as a blue light driver on your HPAC profile.
+Points on your licence: If your Driver's Licence has seven points or more, we will not be able to add you to the Blue Light Register or reflect you as a blue light driver on your HPAC profile.
 You will be removed from the Blue Light Register if you acquire six points or more on your driver's licence at any point during your registration with us.
 It is the registrant's responsibility to inform us if the points on their licence are reduced to below six points if they wish to be added or re-added to the Blue Light Register.

 HPAC recognised 4x4 emergency response driver entitlement: Please note that unless you specifically supply 4x4 training evidence or contact us to discuss 4x4 entitlement by default 4x4 will not be included on your HPAC blue light driver's licence card.
 A certificate or a signed statement from a recognised NHS driver trainer stating that you have been specifically trained in a blue light scenario to operate the vehicle using four-wheel drive on low friction surfaces such as snow, mud and off-road must be supplied. *Being trained in normal conditions using a 4x4 capable vehicle does not qualify as a specialist 4x4 emergency response driver training.